Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Taste and Culinary

 The flavor of pecans is both dry and sweet.
 They are popular as raw ingredients in pastries, candies, salads, cookies, pasta, and other dishes.
-Furthermore, the nutshells are used to smoke meats, ground and used in beauty products, and even make delectable ice cream.
+Furthermore, the nutshells can be utilized for smoking meats, ground up and incorporated into beauty products, and even used to make delicious ice cream.

 Cashew milk is now widely used as an alternative to dairy milk, particularly among vegans and lactose-intolerant people.
 The flavor of cashews is rich and nutty.
 They are widely used to prepare salads, fresh yogurt, cookies, bread, and other foods worldwide.